ValHaris/RailTrailsMap/readme.md

 Check the instructions at the [base docker container](https://github.com/Overv/openstreetmap-tile-server).

-The style files are integrated into the container, they don't need to be base
+The style files are integrated into the container, they don't need to be passed at runtime.

 To pregenerate the tiles, use the new `generate` parameter: